 Coastal Development Permit 5-05-245 permits only the development expressly described and conditioned herein.
 All development must occur in strict compliance with the proposal as set forth in the application for permit, subject to any special conditions.
 Any deviation from the approved plans must be submitted for review by the Executive Director to determine whether an amendment to this coastal development permit is required.
-No changes to the approved development shall occur without a Commission amendment to this coastal development permit, unless the Executive Director determines that no amendment or new permit is required.
+No changes to the approved development shall occur without a Commission amendment to this coastal development permit or a new coastal development permit, unless the Executive Director determines that no amendment or new permit is required.